Updated June 2, 2020.

 GDPR compliance entails that –

-Earlier this year, we at Cookiebot released a report on the ad tech surveillance of public sector websites in major EU nation states, in which we used our cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.
+Earlier in 2019, we at Cookiebot released a report on the ad tech surveillance of public sector websites in major EU nation states, in which we used our cookie scanner technology to analyze tracking that occurred during simulated visits to thousands of pages across official government websites and public health service websites in all 27 EU member states.

 Cookiebot found over 100 advertising technology companies systematically and invisibly tracking EU citizens when they visit their governments online.
 Our cookie scan report made news headlines globally, including TechCrunch, BBC and Financial Times.